upunaprosk/Awesome-LLM-Compression-Safety/README.md

 - **Assessing Safety Risks and Quantization-Aware Safety-Patching Framework (Q-Resafe)** (Patel et al., 2025, ICML) – [Poster](https://icml.cc/virtual/2025/poster/44278)
 - **HarmLevelBench: Evaluating Harm-Level Compliance and the Impact of Quantization on Model Alignment** (Belkhiter, Zizzo, Maffeis; 2024) – [arXiv](https://arxiv.org/abs/2411.06835)

+## Contributing
+This is an active repository and your contributions are always welcome!
+Before you add papers/tools into the awesome list, please make sure that:

+- The paper or tools is related to **Large Language Models (LLMs), Vision Language Models (VLMs), or Multi-Modal Models (MMLMs)**.
+- The link to [Paper] should be the arxiv page, not the pdf page if this is a paper posted on arxiv.
+- If the paper is accpeted, please use the correct publication venue instead of arxiv.